From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Understanding the nuances of the abortion controversy requires some factual knowledge about abortion practices themselves, and a good place to begin is with some terminology about stages of fetal development and methods of performing abortions.

 The nine month – or 40 week – fetal development process is commonly divided into three trimesters.
 In the first trimester the male sperm and female egg merge and become a single-cell zygote; through cell division, by the third day it grows to about 16 cells.
 Within a week the cell cluster attaches to the woman’s uterus and forms into an embryo.
 By the fifth week its brain begins to form, its heart begins to beat, and it takes on some external features of vertebrate animals.
 By the eighth week it is capable of some motion and its eyes begin to form.
 At the beginning of the second trimester, at around 13 weeks, the embryo is from thereon referred to as a fetus and is about an inch and a half in size.
 As the fetus continues to grow, by week 16-20 the woman can feel some fetal movement, an event called quickening.
-By the beginning of the third trimester, at around 26 weeks, the fetus is about 8 inches long and is sufficiently developed so that it could possibly survive premature birth, which is called viability.
+By the beginning of the third trimester, at around 26 weeks, the fetus begins to exhibit regular brain wave patterns, and not just small bursts of brain activity.
+It is about 8 inches long and is sufficiently developed so that it could possibly survive premature birth, which is called viability.
 The fetus continues to grow throughout the third trimester, and by weeks 35-40, at around 20 inches, it is fully developed and ready for birth.

 Only about half of fertilized human ova end in a live human birth, and unsuccessful ones miscarry.
 Almost three-quarters of these occur during the first trimester, and many take place so early on that the woman may not even know that she was pregnant.
 The high prevalence of miscarriages is the result of a natural screening process in the woman’s body, which rejects embryos that show indications of abnormalities.
 About half of these are genetic problems, and others are the result of low hormone levels in the woman.
 While the woman’s natural screening process filters out most genetically problematic fetuses, about five percent escape detection and ultimately result in the birth of infants with congenital problems, often very serious ones.
 The high rate of miscarriages itself has implications on the abortion debate, particularly regarding the abortion of seriously deformed fetuses.
 For example, one might argue that when the woman’s natural screening mechanism fails to detect a genetically problematic fetus, it is reasonable to intervene and terminate the pregnancy, just as the woman’s natural process would have if it was foolproof.